Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

-\begin{remark} The equivalence of Corollary \ref{CoroProjectionFormula} depends on the Lie algebra $\Lie \Gamma_{H'}$ and so in the group $\Gamma$.
+\begin{remark} The splitting of the cohomology of Corollary \ref{CoroProjectionFormula} depends on the Lie algebra $\Lie \Gamma$ and so on the group $\Gamma$.
 In applications we will allow $\Gamma$ to vary, so to guaranty that the splitting is independent of $\Gamma$ we shall need some additional structure (eg. Hodge-Tate weights arising from an arithmetic Galois action). \end{remark}

-\begin{remark} Proposition \ref{PropositionSenTheoryCohomology} can be slightly extended by allowing some additional trivial action.
-Indeed, let us keep the notation of Remark \ref{RemarkCohomologyComparisonAdditionalAction}.
-We find that